LearnersGuild/curriculum-app/phases/3/README.md

 # Phase 3

-Phase 3 is all about integrating the skills you used in Phase 1 and 2 into applications that mimic real world applications.
+The Integrated Practice Curriculum gives learners a chance to synthesize and utilize skills developed in Foundations 1 & 2 in module-based assignments and small projects that mimic real world applications.

 ## High Level Skills

 In this phase you will learn…

 - How to combine all of your `HTML and CSS`, `HTTP Server` and `Browser` skills together
 - More JavaScript design patterns
 - Full Web Application Architecture
 - How Authentication works on most of the web